DoD-Platform-One/gitlab/chart/doc/charts/gitlab/gitlab-grafana/index.md

 There are no required settings, it should work out of the box if you deploy all of the charts together.
-The administrator credentials are created by the `shared-secrets` chart and the administrator username is set to `root`.
+The administrator credentials are created by the `shared-secrets` Job and the administrator username is set to `root`.
 Password for Grafana's root user can be extracted by the following command:

 ```shell